What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 What Are “Loo” Referred To In Different Parts Of The World?

-Loo or washroom is referred to in a variety of terms depending upon the area.
+Loo or washroom is referred to in various terms depending upon the area.

-In the Philippines, the most common term is “comfort room,” or “C.R.” for short.
-In Europe that does not speak English, either the local translation of “toilet” (for example, “toilettes” in French) or water closet are also common.
+The most common term in the Philippines is “comfort room,” or “C.R.” for short.
+In Europe that does not speak English, either the local translation of “toilet” (for example, “toilettes” in French) or water closet is also common.

 Talking about the United Kingdom, Australia, Hong Kong (as “toilets”), Singapore (as “toilets”), and New Zealand, the terms “public toilet,” “public lavatory,” and, more colloquially, “public loo” are used.